struphy-hub/struphy/README.md

 ### Installing Hylife

-Choose a directory for the `hylife` repository, go there and execute the following commands:
+Choose a directory for your `hylife` repository and execute the following command there:

 ```
 git clone https://gitlab.mpcdf.mpg.de/clapp/hylife.git